 How could it be so?
 How can the human mind be so easily snapped?
 How can we be so fragile after so many millions of years of evolution.
 Aren’t we tough enough?
 Well, we are tough enough.
 I’ll tell you what it is.
 Human beings are defined, created and dependant on ideas.
 Bad ones like Platonic innateness and otherworldliness, Christian altruism and mysticism and Marxist’s dialectic logic and violent overthrow have actual horrible results if followed by enough of us: consequences such as, the diminishing of Greek democracy and growth of mystical Neoplatonism after Plato, the resulting Dark Ages after Christ and the horrifying figures of democide of the last century after Marx.
 And let’s not permit National Socialism or Islam to squirm off the hook either.
-As for Hitler and Mussolini, (both who had read Marx) they combined left and right into blood instinct as only bungling Nietzschean Ubermans could.
-It was one violent Teutonic storm joined with a harsh Roman wind creating a cretin’s fart.
+As for Hitler and Mussolini, (who had read Marx) they combined left and right into blood instinct as only bungling Nietzschean Ubermans could.
+"These people, [later Marxists], were offended when the racists took over the same ideas, [about class consciousness], claiming that the various races have different logics but the logic of the Aryans is the true logic."
+It was one violent Teutonic storm joined with a harsh Roman wind creating a cretin’s war.
 As for Islam.
 No surprise that there’s one democratic Jewish State surrounded by 56 dysfunctional Islamic autocracies.
 No shock if you read the Quran to learn that Muslim leaders spew hate 24/7 in their political diatribe.
 Their scripture is filled with the most extreme invective put to pen, right up there with The Republic, The Bible and Das Kapital.
 As surely as Marxism is a religion disguised as a political philosophy so Islam on the Medina side is a political philosophy dressed up as a religion.